hex539/scoreboard/README.md

 ![Screenshot of the scoreboard for NWERC 2017](./docs/images/android-resolver.png)

-To replay the final hour of an example contest try running:
+To replay the final hour of an example contest in a console try running:

 ```
 bazel run scoreboards/console -- \